omatrot/EFCoreEDMXPowerTools/README.md

 A simple CLI tool to generate an EF Core context and entities from an exitsing EDMX file.

-This repo has been unforked from https://github.com/ErikEJ/EFCorePowerTools to live on its own, stealing some of the original bits in the process.
+This repo has been unforked and renamed from https://github.com/ErikEJ/EFCorePowerTools to live on its own, stealing some of the original bits in the process.
 Thanks @ErikEJ.

 TODO List: